 Prior to serving in the legislature, King served as a Captain in the Fort Worth Police Department, an instructor at Dallas Baptist University and a Parker County Justice of the Peace.
 He received a BA and MBA from Dallas Baptist University and a law degree from Texas Wesleyan University.
 In 2001, King received the Outstanding Alumni award from Dallas Baptist University, and in 2006, Texas Wesleyan University awarded King with the Distinguished Alumni award.
 King is a frequent speaker on telecommunications and energy policy and also sits on the board of the Weatherford College Education Foundation.

 Currently, he is a practicing attorney in Weatherford with the firm of Eggleston Flowers & King, LLP.
 Representative King and his family are active members of Trinity Bible Church.
-Phil and his wife Terry are the proud parents of six children, three granddaughters, and four grandsons.
+Phil and his wife Terry are the proud parents of six children, five granddaughters, and four grandsons.